jasvithaBuggana/Okamura-Furniture-Company-/README.md

 ## Overview

-This project focuses on collecting and analyzing production quantity data for Okamura Furniture Company, specifically targeting the optimization of overall profits from a new production warehouse at the Tsukuba Plant over the next two quarters.
+This project focuses on collecting and analyzing production quantity data for Okamura Furniture Company, specifically targeting the optimization of overall profits from a new production warehouse at the Tsukuba Plant over the next two quarters using Solver in Microsoft excel.

 ## Problem Statement